 Pool Safety – What You Must Know

-I’m Ed Smith, a Folsom personal injury lawyer.
-Everyone loves the idea of going to the pool in the summer with the kids or simply relaxing in a hot tub or spa.
-But most people have no idea that each and every year in the United States more than 200 children lose their lives by drowning in pools and spas.
+Everyone loves going to the pool in the summer with the kids or simply relaxing in a hot tub or spa.
+But most people have no idea that each and every year in the United States, more than 200 children lose their lives by drowning in pools and spas.

 Every one of these drowning deaths is a needless loss of life and could have been prevented.
 Here is the information you need to keep your children and the children in your care safe: